 Secured and Unsecured Loans

 Secured loans are loans that rely on an asset as collateral for the loan.
 In the event of loan default, the lender can take possession of the asset and use it to cover the loan.
-Interests rates for secured loans may be lower than those for unsecured loans because the risk to the lender is lower.
+Interest rates for secured loans may be lower than those for unsecured loans because the risk to the lender is lower.

 The asset may need to be appraised to confirm its value before you can borrow a secured loan.
 The lender may only allow you to borrow up to the value of the asset—or a percentage of its value.
 Mortgages are one example of a secured loan, and lenders commonly will only loan up to 80% of the home's value, though there are now many circumstances in which they will lend more than that amount.
-A title loan is an example of a secured loan.
+A title loan is another example of a secured loan.

 When it comes to mortgage loans, the term “conventional loan” is often used.
-Conventional loans are those that aren’t insured by a government agency like the Federal Housing Administration (FHA), Rural Housing Service (RHS), or the Veterans Administration (VA).
+Conventional loans are those that aren’t insured by a government agency such as the Federal Housing Administration (FHA), Rural Housing Service (RHS), or the Veterans Administration (VA).
 Conventional loans may be conforming, meaning they follow the guidelines set forth by Fannie Mae and Freddie Mac.
-Non-conforming loans don’t meet Fannie and Freddie qualifications.
+Nonconforming loans don’t meet Fannie and Freddie qualifications.

 Loans to Avoid

 Certain types of loans should be avoided because they are predatory and take advantage of consumers.
 Payday loans are short-term loans borrowed using your next paycheck as a guarantee for the loan.
 Payday loans have notoriously high annual percentage rates (APRs) and can be difficult to pay off.
 If you’re in a financial crunch, seek alternatives before taking out payday loans.